-Hearing the words “bone-on-bone” can feel like a final verdict, leaving you with the impression that a knee replacement is your only real option.
-This diagnosis can be incredibly discouraging, making you feel like your active days are behind you.
-But that conclusion is often based on an outdated understanding of joint health.
-A new approach, grounded in regenerative and functional medicine, looks beyond the symptoms to address the root cause of cartilage breakdown.
-It’s a shift from simply masking pain to actively promoting healing from within.
-This article will show you how it’s possible to regrow knee cartilage without surgery, offering real hope and practical solutions.
+Hearing the words “bone-on-bone” can feel like a final verdict on your active life.
+It’s a discouraging diagnosis that often leaves you thinking a knee replacement is your only real option.
+But that conclusion is based on an outdated view of joint health.
+A newer approach looks beyond the symptoms to address the root cause of cartilage breakdown.
+Instead of just masking pain, it focuses on actively helping your body heal from within.
+This guide will show you how it’s possible to rebuild knee cartilage without surgery, offering real hope and practical solutions.

 Key Takeaways